-Members of the SCCCD Police Department provides courses of realistic self-defense tactics and techniques.
-The RAD program is a comprehensive self-defense course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of handson defensive training.
+Members of the SCCCD Police Department provide courses on realistic self-defense tactics and techniques.
+The RAD program is a comprehensive self-defense course for women that begins with awareness, prevention, risk reduction, and avoidance while progressing to the basics of hands-on defensive training.
 SCCCD PD Members are also available to present video and slide presentations that outline ways to maintain personal safety and residence hall security.
-Students are told about crime on-campus and in surrounding neighborhoods.
+Students are told about crime on campus and in surrounding neighborhoods.
 Similar information is presented to new employees.
-Crime Prevention Programs and Sexual Assault Prevention Programs are offered on a continual basis.
-Periodically, during the academic year, the police department, in cooperation with other campus organizations and other departments, present crime prevention awareness sessions on sexual assault (rape and acquaintance rape), Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety and residence hall security.
+Crime Prevention Programs and Sexual Assault Prevention Programs are offered continually.
+Periodically, during the academic year, the police department, in cooperation with other campus organizations and other departments, presents crime prevention awareness sessions on sexual assault (rape and acquaintance rape), Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety and residence hall security.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their security and the security of others.

 Various campus organizations throughout each school year sponsor crime prevention programs on personal safety and theft prevention that the SCCCD helps facilitate.
-SCCCD Police Department personnel also facilitates programs for students, parents, faculty, and new employee orientations, student organizations, community organizations, in addition to quarterly programs for Resident Advisers and residents within the residence hall providing a variety of educational strategies and tips on how to protect themselves from sexual assault, theft, and other crimes.
+SCCCD Police Department personnel also facilitate programs for students, parents, faculty, and new employee orientations, student organizations, and community organizations, in addition to quarterly programs for Resident Advisers and residents within the residence hall, providing a variety of educational strategies and tips on how to protect themselves from sexual assault, theft, and other crimes.

 The SCCCD Police Department has developed a course on Situational Awareness and offers the training to Female Students.
-Situational awareness is being aware of what is happening around you in terms of where you are, where you are supposed to be, and whether anyone or anything around you is a threat to your health and safety.
+Situational awareness is being aware of what is happening around you in terms of where you are, where you are supposed to be, and whether anyone or anything around you threatens your health and safety.
 At the course, Students, Faculty and Staff learn the life skills to develop a frame of mind of knowledge, awareness, confidence, and calmness.
 Attendees learn that there are many strategies for preventing becoming a victim of sexual assault.
 The attendees learn to envision possible threat situations and learn to develop multiple plans to avoid potential threats.
 The Attendees are also taught the steps to take for Bystander Intervention.

 Bystander Intervention.